Thalictrum flavum

 Thalictrum flavum, known by the common names common meadow-rue, poor man's rhubarb, and yellow meadow-rue, is a flowering plant species in the family Ranunculaceae.
-It is a native to Caucasus and Russia (Siberia).
+Its native range covers temperate regions of Eurasia and North Africa.
 Growing to 100 cm tall by 45 cm broad, it is an herbaceous perennial producing clusters of fluffy yellow fragrant flowers in summer.

 Description

 Thalictrum flavum has fibrous roots, and wedge-shaped, dark green leaves, with a paler green underneath; they are divided into multiple sections.
 It blooms between June and August.
 The flowers are composed of short sepals and longer, erect stamens.
 The sepals are actually white, but the multiple erect, yellow stamens, give the flower a yellow appearance.
 Later, three fruits are formed from each flower head.

 Phytochemistry

 The plant contains an enzyme called pavine N-methyltransferase, which modifies a variety of benzylisoquinoline alkaloids including the eponymous alkaloid pavine.
 Benzylisoquinoline alkaloids like pavine often have a variety of pharmacological actions, and as a result some have medical uses such as analgesic or anticancer effects while others have significant toxicity.
 T. flavum also contains another benzylisoquinoline alkaloid, thalidezine, which is also present in other Thalictrum species.